Material flows in the circular economy

 The circularity rate is the share of material resources used in the EU which came from recycled products and recovered materials, thus saving primary raw materials from being extracted.
 A higher circularity rate means that more secondary materials replace primary raw materials, thus reducing the environmental impacts of extracting primary material.

-In 2017, the EU's circularity rate was 11.2%, slightly down compared to the previous year and 3 percentage points (pp) up from 2004, the first year for which data are available.
+In 2019, the EU's circularity rate was 11.8 %, slightly up compared to the previous year and 3.6 percentage points (pp) up from 2004, the first year for which data are available.

-Table 1 shows the circularity rate by material categories for the EU and Member States between 2010 and 2017.
+Table 1 shows the circularity rate for the EU and its Member States between 2010 and 2019.

 Differences in the circularity rate across Member States are due not only to the amount of recycling in each country, but also to structural factors in national economies.
 The circularity rate is high if the amount of waste recycled is high.
 However, the circularity rate could also be high if domestic material consumption is low, i.e. the materials that the country consumes (biomass, metals, minerals, fossil fuels, etc.).
 In turn, this happens if domestic extractions of materials for use in the country are low, imports of materials for use in the country are low, or exports of domestically extracted materials are high.